Health Plan Accreditation FAQs

 What organizations are eligible for Health Plan Accreditation?

-Any organization that provides managed health care services may apply for the NCQA Health Plan Accreditation if it meets the following criteria:
+Any organization that provides managed health care services can apply for the NCQA Health Plan Accreditation if it meets the following criteria:

 - Operates under an insurance license (e.g., HMO, POS, PPO, EPO), and